RevenueCat/docs/docs/subscription-guidance/how-grace-periods-work.md

 ### Stripe

 Stripe provides some additional options for how to handle what occurs after a customer encounters an issue with their payment.
 You can find these options in your Stripe dashboard under **Settings > Billing > Subscriptions and email > Manage failed payments**.
-In each case, we will only generate one billing issue event.
+In each case, we will only generate one billing issue event and cancellation event with the reason set to `BILLING_ERROR` when the billing issue is first detected.
+These options will occur once all billing retry attempts have failed.

-1. cancel the subscription: RevenueCat will **revoke access** and generate a `CANCELLATION` event with the reason set to `BILLING_ERROR`.
+1. cancel the subscription: RevenueCat will **revoke access**.
 2. mark the subscription as unpaid: RevenueCat will **revoke access** but continues generating `RENEWAL` events with a zero price while the invoice remains open.
 3. leave the subscription past-due: RevenueCat **will not revoke access** and will continue generating `RENEWAL` events with a zero price.
 The subscription remains in place but no further payments are attempted.